 I’ve had a Tefal Airfryer for many years and have always loved it.
 The lid recently broke so I set around looking to replace it.
 When I was offered a VonShef Airfryer from Domu to review, I said yes straight away.
 I was curious as it’s a very different shape to the Tefal.
 It has a huge capacity at 5L.
 We have been trying it for a couple of weeks now and have tried all sorts of things in it from chips and roast potatoes to a full roast chicken.
 It’s very efficient and does the job perfectly.
+Have a look at this great article on other air fryer reviews.

 The pan where you put the food has lots of drainage holes in that drains to the holding pan at the bottom.
 This way any excess fat is drained away and the food is cooked by the hot air roasting it rather than frying in the oil.
 If you are cutting down calories it is perfect for making chips with a few squirts of Fry Light.